Saturday, October 24, 2009

 Young Eagle flights have been conducted in every state in America; each province in Canada; and in more than 90 other countries.
 The flights have been safely conducted in nearly every type of general aviation aircraft, from light planes to business jets, and everything in between!

 Parents - feel free to look at our Frequently Asked Questions library for answers to specific questions you may have.
 Also, Rod Machado wrote a wonderful article in AOPA magazine outlining the virtues of exposing kids to aviation.
-These local flights are a generous gift from the EAA Chapter members to your children.
+Another great article to read isa Flying Magazine article titled "Fences" by Lane Wallace, These local flights are a generous gift from the EAA Chapter members to your children.
 If you would like to provide your child with the opportunity to take advantage of this unique program, visit the Young Eagles Coordinator locator page and locate the Young Eagles Program Coordinator in your area.
-(Our Charlotte Chapter EAA 309 coordinator is listed under Cornelius and his Phone is (704-651-7768)

 Sign up for the Young Eagles Email Newsletter!